Shubham2376G/AI_Projects/README.md

-# Data Science Portfolio - Shubham Aggarwal
+# AI Portfolio - Shubham Aggarwal
 Welcome to my portfolio!
-I am a data scientist with a passion for exploring data and finding insights that drive meaningful results.
-This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done for academic, self-learning and hobby purposes.
+I'm Shubham Agarwal, an AI enthusiast driven by the power of Large Language Models (LLMs) and Deep Learning (DL) to generate impactful solutions.
+This space showcases my explorations in the realm of AI, I have done for academic, self-learning and hobby purposes.
 This portfolio also contains my Achievements, skills, and certificates.
 It is updated on the regular basis.

 - **Email**: [me21b192@smail.iitm.ac.in](me21b192@smail.iitm.ac.in)
 - **LinkedIn**: [linkedin.com/in/shubham-aggarwal/](https://linkedin.com/in/shubham-aggarwal-a63b40276/)

 ## Certificates
-- Recipient of Outstanding Master of Engineering - Industrial Engineering Student Award.
+- IBM Data Science Professional (10 courses)
-- [Publication](https://phmpapers.org/index.php/phmconf/article/view/1292): Prognosis of Wind Turbine Gearbox Bearing Failures using SCADA and Modeled Data, Proceedings of the Annual Conference of the PHM Society 2020, Vol. 12 No. 1.
+- Tensorflow 2.0: Deep Learning and Artificial Intelligence
-- Winner of a TAMU Datathon 2020 among 50+ teams.
+- Specialization in Machine Learning (3 courses)
-- Recipient of TAMU Scholarship and Fee Waiver for excellent academic performance (4.0 GPA).
+- Data Science: Transformers for Natural Language Processing

 ## Projects